When will the Alaska Performance Scholarship be available?

 How much is the scholarship award?

 There are three maximum award levels: $4,755 a year, $3,566 a year, and $2,378 a year.
 Alaska Performance Scholarship recipients may remain eligible for up to eight semesters of enrollment.
-Awards will be prorated in the event insufficient funding is available.
-In every case, award recipients must apply for and use any other non-loan aid they receive, such as state or federal grants or other scholarships before the Alaska Performance Scholarship is awarded toward payment of their remaining costs.
+Awards will be prorated in the event insufficient funding is available upon intial award (usually calculated in early August).
+In every case, award recipients must apply for and use any other non-loan aid they receive, such as state or federal grants or other scholarships before the Alaska Performance Scholarship is applied toward payment of their remaining costs.
 The recipient will not receive an APS in an amount that exceeds the remaining costs of attendance.

 NOTE: The Expected Family Contribution (EFC) calculated based upon FAFSA data is considered self-help and does not reduce the APS amount a student may receive.